spex-xray/spex-help/source/reference/commands/menu.rst

 The following syntax rules apply:

 | ``menu none`` : Quit the current menu text settings (i.e., return to
-  the default spex prompt.
+  the default spex prompt).
 | ``menu text #a`` : For all following commands, the text string #a will
-  be appended automatically before the following commands
+  be appended automatically before the following commands.

 Examples
 ~~~~~~~~